Lolabird/python_exercises/thinkcspy/Chapter-11-Exercises/Exercises.md

 The challenge was that this time, just splitting the data into x and y coordinates was not that simple.
 I now had to contend with strings `“UP”` and `“DOWN”`, as well.

 What also threw me for a loop was that the program was expecting me to initialize the min/max variables before what I thought of as the actual initialization (assigning the variables to the first numbers in the file).
-My guess is that I had to go through this extra step, because unlike in the previous problem, I was pulling the numbers directly from the file insteadAnd  an array.
+My guess is that I had to go through this extra step, because unlike in the previous problem, I was pulling the numbers directly from the file instead of an array.

 Anywho, here's my solution: